-The Project site is located within a light industrial land use sector of the City that is separated from residential or other densely populated land uses.
-As previously discussed, the Project is not expected to handle any significant quantities of hazardous materials.
+The project site is located within a light industrial land use sector of the City that is separated from residential or other densely populated land uses.
+As previously discussed, the project is not expected to handle any significant quantities of hazardous materials.
+The management of propane gas or diesel fuel as a utility service will occur in accordance with the National Fire Protection Association, Fuel Gas Codes and with the fire protection regulations.
 Any other use of potentially hazardous substances, is expected to occur in small quantities and managed on-site with the proper containment and facilities, as required by the industry standards.

-Cultivation activities would involve plant treatment with organic fertilizers, insecticides, acaricides, fungicides, and other crop protection agents.
+Cultivation and processing activities would involve plant treatment with organic fertilizers, insecticides, acaricides, fungicides, and other crop protection agents.
+These substances would be stored and applied according to the manufacturer's instructions to reduce the potential for incidental release or reactions.
 The application and management methods of fertilizers and crop protection agents would be required to comply with all manufacturer-specific instructions, precautionary requirements, and accidental release measures.
 In most cases, it would be a violation of Federal law to apply these products in a manner that is inconsistent with the instructions provided in each corresponding product labeling.